CRPropa/CRPropa3/Data-files.md

 ### Verify the data files integrity

 Every data file should have a corresponding -CHECKSUM file in which appropriate MD5 sums are stored.
-The checksum file can be generated with, for example:
+A checksum file can be generated with, for example:
 ```
 $ ls data.tar.gz | xargs -I{} sh -c 'md5sum "$1" > "$1-CHECKSUM"' -- {}
 ```